-I can see where this might bum me out.
+I can see how dealing with all of this might get to me.
 Any advice?

 It’s sometimes hard to get through a day when you’re cramping and making frequent trips to the bathroom.
 Something as simple as eating out can be an ordeal.
 Staying at home in pain is no vacation, either.
 It can all make you a little depressed.